-After switching off the appliance, on the display you can see if the residual heat in the cooking compartment is high or low.
+After the appliance has switched off, the display shows whether the residual heat in the cooking compartment is high or low.

-Display Meaning
+Display Temperature

--H- Residual heat high (above 120 °C)
+Residual heat high above 120 °C

--h- Residual heat low (between 60 °C and 120 °C)
+Residual heat low between 60 °C und 120 °C

-- Certain displays and notes, such as the residual heat in the cooking compartment, remain visible on the display even when the appliance is switched off. - After an appliance operation, the cooling fan runs on audibly until the cooking compartment has been cooled as far as possible. - Switch off your device when you do not need to use it.
-If no settings are applied for a long time, the appliance switches itself off automatically.
+- Certain indicators and instructions (e.g. about residual heat in the cooking compartment) remain visible on the display even when the appliance is switched off. - After the appliance has completed an operation, you will hear the cooling fan continuing to run until the cooking compartment is cooled as much as possible. - Switch off your appliance when you do not need to use it.
+If no settings are made for a long time, the appliance switches off automatically.